-Just about every material of tile, sink, basin, bathtub and shower can be resurfaced to prolong its life, repair it, or give your bathroom a makeover.
+It's a short, simple process that can give a makeover too and extend the life of just about every material in the bathroom including your sink, the bathtub, showers, and the tiles.
 And if you have a new fixture in your bathroom, you can resurface it to change its colour, or you can update your bathtub, shower, or basin to match it.

 Bathtubs are one of the most common re-enamelling jobs in Australian homes.
 Not only does it look great and give you a quick and easy refresh in your bathroom, but it’s also usually cheaper than replacing your bathtub entirely or relining it.